Hip-hop superstar Cardi B drops out of ONE Musicfest lineup due to medical emergency

 ATLANTA — Hip-hop superstar Cardi B has dropped out of the ONE Musicfest lineup as she remains hospitalized due to a medical emergency.

+Cardi B, 32, posted on X on Wednesday afternoon that she has spent the last few days in the hospital “recovering from a medical emergency” and that she was dropping out.

+The 15th year of ONE Musicfest is scheduled for Saturday Oct.
+26 and Sunday Oct.
+27 at Central Park in Atlanta.
+Cardi B was set to perform on Saturday.

 “It breaks my heart that I won’t get to see my fans this weekend and I really wish I could be there,” Cardi B wrote in a Tweet.
 “Bardi Gang, thank you for understanding and I’ll be back better and stronger soon.
 Don’t worry.
-Love y’all,” she said on her social media page.
+Love y’all,” she said.

 Thank you guys for understanding… I will see you soon 🫶🏽 pic.twitter.com/FoIFNo9r2s— Cardi B (@iamcardib) October 23, 2024